segmentio/chamber/CONTRIBUTING.md

 # Anti-contribution

 - Obviously, anything that violates our [Code of Conduct](CODE_OF_CONDUCT.md)
-- Noisy comments: "me too!" (:thumbsup: instead) or non-constructive complaining
+- Noisy comments: "me too!", or "here's my setup" when the bug's already been located.
+Use a :thumbsup: emoji on the issue/PR instead, since we can count these.
+- Non-constructive complaining.
 - Feature PRs without a discussion issue: it's important we agree the feature is in-scope before anyone wastes time writing code or reviewing